 Pepperstone offers both Razor and Standard account types.
 Both of these foreign exchange account types offer a number of key features including:

 - Forex trading platform (MT4, MT4, TradingView and cTrader)

 - 80+ currency pairs

 - In line with ASIC regulations, leverage rates are capped at 1:30

 - Hedging, scalping, expert advisors are all allowed

 - Minimum 0.01 lots trading size

 - News trading

 The Pepperstone Razor account offers tighter spreads than the standard account.
 Traders have access to raw spreads from 0.0 pips with a commission charge applied, which makes this account type popular with scalpers.

-The Standard account, on the other hand, provides a more simple experience for traders.
-A standard has a 1 pip mark up on the spread with no commission charges applied, making it perfect for beginners and those who prefer having commission built into the spread.
+The Standard account, on the other hand, has easier to understand pricing terms.
+A standard account has a 1 pip mark up on the spread with no commission charges applied, instead commission is built into the spread.